 Then one day we received our Costco magazine, and on the cover was Burt with a turtle, and a story about Burt & Maurine's business of underwater photography, dive trips, and marine conservation work.
 They are Raja Ampat experts, and by chance they live just a thirty minute drive from our home, in Washington State.

 So we met with them, had a meal, talked shop, and tried to get a good sense if we would work well together.
 The answer was yes.
 They are lovely down to earth people who seemed to share similar values, and have built their business by providing great service.
+Since then we have become good friends and consider them mentors.

-We have since read many glowing testimonials from travelers who are very pleased with the quality of their service and attention to detail.
+We have read many glowing testimonials from travelers who are very pleased with the quality of their service and attention to detail.
 And so far, we find all that to be true.

 They are also highly involved in conservation efforts, and are administrators of the Bird's Head Seascape website, that was "established as a multi-partner conservation initiative in 2004, the Bird’s Head Seascape initiative's aim is to secure the long-term effective management of the rich marine resources of the BHS in a manner that ensures food security and sustainable economic benefits for its citizens while also preserving its globally significant biodiversity."